Architect Registration Examination: Exam confidentiality

 All NCARB tests are held in strict security and confidence and are protected by U.S. copyright laws.
-Before beginning the test, candidates are required to accept NCARB's Confidentiality Agreement, which prohibits any disclosure of exam content.
+Before beginning the test, candidates are required to read, understand, and accept the ARE Candidate Agreement, which prohibits any disclosure of exam content.

-Candidates found to have violated the Confidentiality Agreement are referred to NCARB's Committee on Professional Conduct.
+Candidates found to have violated the ARE Candidate Agreement are referred to NCARB's Committee on Professional Conduct.
 The Committee reviews each case and then recommends a disciplinary action.
-The cases are then forwarded to the NCARB Board of Directors for review and final disciplinary action.
-All disciplinary actions taken by the Board of Directors are final and become a part of each individual's permanent NCARB Record.
-Individual candidates may also be subject to additional disciplinary measures from their state board.
+The cases are then forwarded to the NCARB Board of Directors for review and, if applicable, a final disciplinary action.

-When exam content is disclosed, NCARB works with the test consultant, PSI, to determine the impact on the exam.
-If NCARB finds that it is necessary to remove (or turn off) content, the ability to continuously deliver the ARE is seriously jeopardized.